 The Process Of Learning Guitar

 Everybody who picks up the guitar wants to know one thing: how long will this take?
 What can be accomplished in a month?
 In a year?
-The answers may vary but there is one factor you can count on to measure your progress: total lifetime hours spent practicing.
-You should try to measure your guitar progress by the total number of hours invested in your lifetime.
+The answers may vary because everyone is different, but one thing remains constant, learning the guitar can be a great experience for anyone willing to devote time and practice into it.

 Even at the fastest pace, the highest levels of success take awhile to reach.
 If you truly want to be the best guitar player you can be, they you’re in it for the long run.
 It’s great to try to kick butt in the short term, but there are many reasons why you may not be able to sustain a four-hour a day practice routine for the next ten years.
 Even practicing 8 hours a day one cannot achieve the highest level in a short amount of time.
 Remember that no matter what, learning guitar takes awhile.

 When you look at it from the perspective of the massive amount of time that good musicians have invested in themselves, it can make you feel that spending too much time worrying about talent is shallow and lazy.
 However, when you truly want to succeed in anything, you will give it your time and effort.

 Learn with Philadelphia’s David Joel

 At the David Joel Guitar Studio, we understand that passion you have for learning the guitar and we truly believe that the work you put into learning, you will get so much more out of it.
 Practice is key to learning but finding a great guitar teacher is also a step in the right direction.